Florida v. Jardines: Decision

-On March 26, 2013, by a 5-4 margin, the Supreme Court held that the government's use of trained police dogs to investigate the home and its immediate surroundings is a "search" within the meaning of the Fourth Amendment, thus affirming the Florida Supreme Court.
+On March 26, 2013, by a 5-4 margin, the Supreme Court held that the government's use of trained police dogs to investigate the home and its immediate surroundings is a "search" within the meaning of the Fourth Amendment, thus affirming the Supreme Court of Florida.

-Justice Scalia wrote the majority opinion, joined by Justices Thomas, Ginsburg, Sotomayor and Kagan.
-Justice Kagan also filed a concurring opinion, joined by Justices Ginsburg and Sotomayor.
-Justice Alito wrote the dissenting opinion, joined by Chief Justice Roberts and Justices Kennedy and Breyer.
+Justice Scalia wrote the majority opinion, joined by justices Thomas, Ginsburg, Sotomayor and Kagan.
+Justice Kagan also filed a concurring opinion, joined by Ginsburg and Sotomayor.
+Justice Alito wrote the dissenting opinion, joined by chief justice Roberts and justices Kennedy and Breyer.

-In this instance, the Court did not divide along "typical" liberal-conservative ideologies.
-The conservative justices were evenly split, with Justices Scalia and Thomas joining three of the four liberal justices on the majority.
-Likewise, liberal Justice Breyer and Justice Kennedy – often the "swing vote" on cases determined along strict ideological lines – joined the minority in dissent.
+In this instance, the Court did not divide along typical liberal-conservative ideologies.
+The typically conservative justices were evenly split, with Scalia and Thomas joining three of the four typically liberal justices on the majority.
+Breyer and Justice Kennedy, often the "swing vote" on cases determined along strict ideological lines, joined the minority in dissent.